cyb3rxp/awesome-soc/detection_engineering.md

 * My recommendation: [GitLab](https://about.gitlab.com/) (or equivalent)

 ## Detection-as-code:
-* Implement CI/CD/CD between the SIEM rules and an internal Git repository
+* Implement CI/CD/CD between the SIEM rules and an internal Git repository;
   * See [example](https://www.tines.com/blog/automating-detection-as-code) here with Elastic and Git
 ![image](https://user-images.githubusercontent.com/16035152/202756061-2a9d4cc8-ffb9-4e44-a38a-08774af22483.png)
-* Implement CI/CD/CD between the SIEM apps and an internal Git repository
+* Implement CI/CD/CD between the SIEM apps and an internal Git repository.
-* Implement CI/CD/CD between the SIEM objects templates (if any) and an internal Git repository
+* Implement CI/CD/CD between the SIEM objects templates (if any) and an internal Git repository.
-* Implement CI/CD between the audit policies (e.g.: Sysmon XML files, Linux AuditD conf, ....) and an internal Git repository
+* Implement CI/CD between the audit policies (e.g.: Sysmon XML files, Linux AuditD conf, ....) and an internal Git repository.

 ## Response-as-code:
 * Implement CI/CD/CD between the SOA playbooks and an internal Git repository